Designing your logo was probably one of the first steps you took when transitioning your business from idea to reality.

 We understand that critiquing your long-loved logo is never an easy process.
 Your logo is important enough, however, that you really must be brutally honest with yourself about its strengths and weaknesses.

 Be critical.
 Decide what’s working.
-Cut the fat to make a lean and powerful logo.
+Cut the fat and have a professional make a lean and powerful logo.

 Be selective.
 You aren’t likely going to toss your old logo entirely.
 Break your logo apart and decide what elements need to go and which can stay.